Can Your Credit Card Help With Coronavirus Travel Cancellations?

 Key Takeaways: Stay Calm & Contact Your Travel Provider

-If you’re worried about COVID-19’s impact on your travel plans, or need (or want) to reschedule an upcoming trip, it’s time to start asking some questions.
+If you’re worried about COVID-19’s impact on your travel plans, or need (or want) to reschedule an upcoming trip, it’s actually time to start asking your travel provider some questions.

-If you paid for your trip with a credit card that offers trip interruption or cancellation insurance, refer to your benefits guide or better yet, call your credit card issuer for more information about your individual situation.
+If you paid for your trip with a credit card that offers trip interruption or cancellation insurance, refer to your benefits guide or better yet, call your credit card issuer for more information about your coverage as it pertains to your individual situation.
 If you really want to make travel plans and be covered for at least some of the losses if you have to change them, consider CFAR travel insurance.